jbrendel/mock-server/README.md

 # Mock-server

-A flexible, easily configured server, suitable to use as a stand in for any HTTP server during test runs.
+A flexible, easily configured server, suitable to use as a stand in for any HTTP server - or multiple servers - during test runs.

 ## Introduction